Zero Tolerance Laws

 Locating a Lawyer for a Zero-Tolerance DUI in Hernando County, FL

 Are you underage and been charged with a DUI?
 Have the penalties and legal language overwhelmed you?
-If yes, contact Ashley M. Aulls, P.A. for a criminal defense attorney.
+If yes, contact The Law Office of Ashley Aulls, P.A. for a criminal defense attorney.

 It is important to act now and preserve your future.
 Ashley Aulls is a seasoned defense attorney with fifteen years in criminal law.
-Ashley M. Aulls, P.A. accepts clients in all the counties surrounding Hernando County including Bushnell in Sumter County, Brooksville in Hernando County, and Inverness in Citrus County.
+The Law Office of Ashley Aulls, P.A. accepts clients in all the counties surrounding Hernando County including Bushnell in Sumter County, Brooksville in Hernando County, and Inverness in Citrus County.

-Ashley M. Aulls, P.A. is well-versed in DUIs and other driving-related charges.
-Ashley Aulls is familiar with local law enforcement including the Sumter County Sheriff's Office, and the Hernando County Sheriff’s Office.
+The Law Office of Ashley Aulls, P.A. is well-versed in DUIs and other driving-related charges.
+Ashley Aulls is familiar with local law enforcement including the Sumter County Sheriff’s Office, and the Hernando County Sheriff’s Office.